ztachip/ztachip/Documentation/PortProcedure.md

 ## Porting Software stack

-- Update NUM_PCORE [here](../SW/base/zta.h) to be 8 for large version and 4 for small version.
-This must be the same value as pid_gen_max_c configured above
+- Update NUM_PCORE in [SW/base/zta.h](../SW/base/zta.h) to be 8 for large version and 4 for small version.
+This must be the same value as pid_gen_max_c configured in [HW/src/config.vhd](../HW/src/config.vhd)

-- Update linker file [linker.ld](../SW/linker.ld) to match your SOC DDR memory size.
+- Update linker file [SW/linker.ld](../SW/linker.ld) to match your SOC DDR memory size.
 The important parameters are RAM,_heap_size,_stack_size

-- Update [boot loader](../SW/base/crt.S) if your SOC has any special bootloading method.
-In the provided example, the boot loader is simple since it expected code/data to be loaded via JTAG already.
+- Update boot-loader [SW/base/crt.S](../SW/base/crt.S) if your SOC has any special bootloading method.
+In the provided example, the boot loader is simple since it expects code/data to be already loaded by JTAG before execution begins.

-- Update [FLUSH_DATA_CACHE macro](../SW/src/soc.h) if you were to use other Riscv implementation besides [VexRiscv](https://github.com/SpinalHDL/VexRiscv).
-This macro is required occassionally to keep ztachip memory coherent with riscv.
-Unfortunately cache flushing is not well defined in riscv specs and different riscv implementation may have different method.

 - Your SOC may have different peripherals with new drivers to be implemented.
-All peripheral interfaces to be implemented are [here](../SW/src/soc.cpp)
+All peripheral drivers are implemented in [SW/src/soc.cpp](../SW/src/soc.cpp)

-- Recompile everything including compiler